mcaimi/st/README.md

 This is a WIP fork of Suckless' awesome [ST](http://st.suckless.org), with some added features built-in:
   - Official patches that needed an update were updated to run in ST 0.8
+  - Number of rows and columns are read from Xresources
+  - Custom history size via Xresources
+  - Added skiptaskbar and skippager XResources options
+  - Added support for Xorg fullscreen mode via F11 key

 This forks builds upon the offical ST release already patched with these [st-patches](https://st.suckless.org/patches/):
   - st background alpha